mattupstate/angular-pipeline-example/README.md

 2. `make analysis`
 3. `make audit`
 4. `make e2e`

-A full pipeline, where each step is dependent on a successful completion of the prior step, is executed by running `make build`.
-Optionally, each step may be executed on its own should one want to shorten the feedback loop.
+5. `make infra-plan`
+6. `make artifacts-deploy`
+7. `make infra-deploy`

 ## Execution Contexts

-Docker and Docker Compose are used to manage two primary execution contexts that support the pipeline.
+Docker and Docker Compose are used to manage three primary execution contexts that support the pipeline.
 I've chosen these tools for their relative ubiquity and popularity.
 Additionally, these tools affords one to express an execution context in the form of configuration files that are stored in source control and can be (mostly) deterministically built under the assumption that internet infrastructure that delivers dependencies is reliably maintained and secure.
 The following is a description of each context.

 ### Test Context

-The test execution context is defined in the first stage of the [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) `Dockerfile`.
+The test execution context is defined in the second stage of the [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) `Dockerfile`.
 It is automatically built prior to executing `make test` `make analysis` or `make audit`.
 Optionally, `make test-image` is available should one want to build the test context in isolation.

-This resulting image, named `angular-pipeline-example:test`, contains all the dependencies required to run unit tests, perform static analysis, audit dependency vulnerabilities, and build the final Angular application artifacts.
+This resulting image contains all the dependencies required to run unit tests, perform static analysis, audit dependency vulnerabilities, and build the final Angular application artifacts.
 Pipeline steps that rely on this context will be executed in containers created from this image.

 ### End-to-End Context